 Year One: What Went Right?

-The weekly salad bars were extremely popular with students and parents.
+The weekly salad bars were popular with students and parents.
 By the end of the year, participation among students reached 90% at all schools.
 The majority of school staff was happy with the salad bar plan, and the training program was well-received.
 Students and teachers seemed to enjoy their duties overseeing the salad bar, and many teachers were able to work the program into their math curriculum (estimating portion sizes, calculating ingredient cost, and so on).

 Year One: What Went Wrong?

+Many middle school teachers complained about the restricted access to soda machines.
 Nearly a third of the participating schools lacked adequate preparation and cold storage areas at the beginning of the year.
 As a result, nearly $500 worth of fresh produce was wasted in the first month.
 Parent volunteers from Green Fields had to spend considerable hours in some schools to set up suitable food preparation areas.
 At two schools, it was necessary to purchase and install used refrigerators.
-Many middle school teachers complained about the restricted access to soda machines.

 Participation Rates